mlehotay/ier/IER/IER-choice.md

 * Choice requires a structured space of alternatives
 * That structure is the **Choice Space**
-* Choice Spaces may be represented as **constraint graphs**
+* Choice Spaces may exist without being owned
 * Traversal alone is not choice; **ownership is decisive**
-* Narrative is a realized path through a Choice Space
+* Narrative arises only from owned traversal
-* Responsibility tracks ownership, not freedom
+* Responsibility tracks ownership, not indeterminism
-* Lawfulness and choice are fully compatible
+* Randomness can generate structure but not experience

 > **The world contains many possible futures.
 > Choice occurs only where a system must live with the ones it forecloses.**